Nancy Mace: Legislation

 On May 18, 2021, Mace joined 61 other House Republicans to vote against the COVID-19 Hate Crimes Act, which condemned acts of hate against Asian Americans and streamlined data collection and reporting about such occurrences.
 The bill previously passed the U.S. Senate on a 94–1 vote.
 Mace said she opposed the bill because it did not address discrimination against Asian-Americans in higher education.

-In February 2023, Mace, along with representatives Randy Weber, Lizzie Fletcher, Abigail Spanberger, Don Davis, and Anna Eshoo, introduced the Reinvesting in Shoreline Economies and Ecosystems Act, which aims to share federal offshore wind power revenue with states for coastal protection and restoration work.
-The bill was also introduced in the Senate.

 On October 2, 2023, the House of Representatives passed a cybersecurity bill titled the MACE Act, intended to modernize federal cybersecurity job requirements.
 The bill was introduced by Mace and would be the last bill passed under Speaker Kevin McCarthy.
 Mace's legislative staff named the bill after her as a joke about Mace's ego.

 In April 2024, Mace introduced the Preventing Animal Abuse and Waste Act (i.e. the PAAW Act).
 The bill "prevents the National Institute of Health (NIH) from conducting or supporting any research that causes significant pain and distress to dogs and cats."
 It also "requires reports to Congress by the NIH and Government Accountability Office detailing NIH-funded dog and cat experiments, their cost and assessments of NIH efforts to phase them out."

 In 2025, Mace was among a handful of Republican lawmakers to sign a petition calling for a vote on the release of the Epstein files.
-Mace, a survivor of rape and sexual abuse, wrote on social media that “the Epstein petition is deeply personal.”
+Mace, a survivor of rape and sexual abuse, wrote on social media that "the Epstein petition is deeply personal."